thirtythreeforty/neolink/docs/Setting Up Neolink For Use With Blue Iris.md

 ## Step One: Configuring Your Cameras
-The first thing to do to make video recording run smoothly is tweak the settings on your Reolink Cameras so that they do not conflict with Neolink.
+The first thing to do to make video recording run smoothly is tweak the settings on your cameras to work around known Neolink problems, and to set them up as a part of your network.

 ### 1. Update your Camera's firmware.
 _The cameras have software bugs too, and Reolink is constantly working to fix them.
 Cameras ship with older versions which have **known bugs.** It's best to eliminate any unknown parameters when setting up your cameras._